Kathy-Miller/osTicket-Post-Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This video is a demostration of the the skills practiced in the osTicketing System Lab.
+The outline of the topics covered are below and include prerequisites, installation, and use of the system as a user and an administrator of the open-source help desk ticketing system osTicket.<br />
  <p>